w3c/mathml/docs/semantics-mini.md

 ## Notation Catalog

 Conceivably, a collection of common shorthands could be collected as named notations.
+To be reusable, they must be expressed in relative terms, so they would use the path form of selector, rather than ids.
+They would thus be appropriate only for the simpler, common forms.
+Some of the most common patterns appear to be prefix: `@1(@2)`, postfix: `@2(@1)`.

-This is put off for now.
+We defer this, for now.

 <!-- %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% -->
 ## Examples of notations